How To Win A Queen’s Award for Innovation

 Once you know you have a legitimate innovation to enter, all you need to do next is establish which of the two sub-categories ‘Outstanding Achievement’ or ‘Continuous Achievement’ will show your results and your business story in the best light.
 And only once that’s decided will you be ready to gather the most relevant and compelling information for your entry.

 If you want to make sure you are not a ‘square-peg in a round-hole’ when you enter the Queen’s Awards give me a call and in a FREE consultation I will help you identify your innovation, determine your likelihood of success and choose which subcategory to enter.
 And if you would like me to I will advise you on how I can help maximise your achievements in an outstanding written report that gives you a real chance of becoming a Queen’s Award winner.

-The competition opens for entry in Spring with approximately 150 awards up for grabs.
+The competition opens for entry in May with approximately 150 awards up for grabs.
 Take a look here for more top tips on what to include in your entry, insights into the individual categories, and pointers on how to approach writing your entry from someone who knows all the ingredients needed to become a Queen’s Awards winner.
 You can also find out about our Queen’s Awards for Enterprise entry writing service here.

 Sign up for our newsletter

 On Her Majesty The Queen’s 92nd Birthday, 230 Queen’s Awards for Enterprise winners were announced.
 The Queen’s Awards for Enterprise are the most prestigious business awards in the UK and recognise the best businesses in the country.read more